Write your way from lockdown

-Some of the inspiring characters who have attended my creative writing classes have explained what writing had done for them, but the example I often use is from a stage play, ‘The Two Worlds of Charlie F’.
+Although some of the inspiring people who’ve come to my classes have explained what writing had done for them, the example I sometimes use involves a stage play, ‘The Two Worlds of Charlie F’.

-This is a stage play written by veterans from the conflicts in Afghanistan and Iraq who were encouraged to use writing to help them overcome the physical and mental injuries they’d suffered.
+This was written by veterans from the conflicts in Afghanistan and Iraq who were encouraged to use writing to help them overcome the physical and mental injuries they’d suffered.

-When they went to the impresarios of London’s West End nobody wanted to know, but the Royal British Legion came to the rescue and the play was a sensation and enjoyed national and international tours.
+When they went to the impresarios of London’s West End nobody wanted to know, but the Royal British Legion saw the power of what they’d written and helped them financially.
+When their writing was finally staged the play was a sensation and enjoyed national and international tours.

-It is not always clear what Creative Writing is, particularly when academics use the words as their own, add capital letters and throw textbooks at it as if it was a subject like Mathematics or Physics.
+It is not always clear what Creative Writing is, particularly when academics use the words as their own, add capital letters and throw textbooks at it as if it was a subject like Environmental Science or Physics.

-My own definition is any writing outside a shopping list, a complaint about your electricity bill or a note in a card to a great uncle in hospital.
+My own definition of Creative Writing is that it any writing outside a shopping list, a complaint about your electricity bill or a note in a card to a great uncle in hospital.
 Many people haven’t written anything outside of those constraints since they were school.